smeets/ojj/content/text/asus-rog-flow-z13.md

 longer have dmesg logs, but all connection attempts failed within 200ms, including retries...

-So said fuck this, searched around and found Bazzite.
+So I said fuck this, searched around and found Bazzite.
 I'm no longer playing videogames as much but a gaming-focused distro with patches for the Z13?
 That'll do.